 It’s a tough dilemma we’ve all gone through, especially when our ambitions exceed our natural abilities.
 But there’s nothing we can really do to achieve our deepest desires unless we challenge our instincts.

-So that said, let me tell you exactly what I did to achieve this “impossible” goal of mine.
+So let me tell you what I’ve done to achieve this “impossible” goal of mine.

 If the plan doesn’t work, change the plan.
 Never the goal.